Hannah Camilleri Hughes

 Overview

 Hannah Hughes defends employers in all stages of employment litigation and arbitration.
-Hannah guides clients through complex employment disputes and zealously advocates for her clients at all stages of litigation - from responding to demand letters and charges of discrimination to defending claims and appeals in state and federal courts.
-Hannah has worked on a wide array of employment issues, including defending harassment, discrimination, and retaliation claims; enforcing non-compete agreements; and drafting multi-state workplace policies and employment agreements.
-As a former public defender, Hannah has significant courtroom experience and has successfully defended an employer in a contract dispute in court.
+She guides clients through complex employment disputes and zealously advocates for her clients at all stages of litigation — from responding to demand letters and charges of discrimination to defending claims and appeals in state and federal courts.
+Hannah has worked on a wide array of employment issues, including defending harassment, discrimination, retaliation, FLSA, and ADA access claims; enforcing noncompete agreements; and drafting multistate workplace policies and employment agreements.

 Prior Experience